 To be honest, this is probably my least favorite spot for lake kayaking in Colorado from this list.
 But its still a favorite nonetheless!

 Many of Colorado’s lakes look very similar.
 And then there’s Pueblo Lake, which looks completely different!
 I suppose that’s why I like Pueblo – it’s just so eerily beautiful and serene, and it seems out of place in Colorado.

 Located 110 miles south of Denver, Pueblo Lake is within Lake Pueblo State Park.
 There is a $7 entrance fee, but don’t let that stop you!
 Lake Pueblo offers stunning desert-like surroundings, clean and clear water, and some of the best lake fishing in the state!
 I’m not a big fisherman myself, but I have heard lots of good things about this lake from my friends who do enjoy fishing.

 I also like Lake Pueblo because it’s very accessible.
 There are 2 marinas with boat ramps, kayak rentals, snacks, etc. There are also several campgrounds to choose from for multiple day stays.
 And when you are done kayaking, there’s plenty of hiking and mountain biking trails to enjoy.
 The only downside of this accessibility is that it can get crowded at times.
 I recommend going outside of peak season – although be sure to check the forecast, as high winds are a frequent occurrence in this area.

-> There you have it!
-These are my personal favorite kayaking spots in the great state of Colorado, but again, there are SO MANY options it’s hard to even narrow them down to so few.
+There you have it!
+These are my personal favorite kayaking spots in the great state of Colorado, but again, there are SO MANY options it’s hard to even narrow them down to so few (such as kayaking in Colorado springs).
 But I know from personal experience that you will enjoy any destination on this list.
 If you have some personal favorite spots, I’d love to hear about them!